At the Intersection of Chiropractic, Nutrition, and Emotions

 VAGAL TONE: AT THE INTERSECTION OF CHIROPRACTIC, NUTRITION, EMOTIONS

-I recently addressed participants of the Behavioral Health TeleEcho Clinic, a virtual learning community for behavioral health professionals in Hawai`i and the Pacific.
+In September 2017, I addressed participants of the Behavioral Health TeleEcho Clinic, a virtual learning community for behavioral health professionals in Hawai`i and the Pacific.
 The talk, entitled, The Intersection of Emotions, Nutrition, Vagal Tone and Organ Health in Holistic Healing was well received!
 For those who want a more in depth look as to why I do what I do as a holistic doctor, chiropractor and reiki master, read on!

 If the body is so intelligent, why is it not healing itself?
 What are the factors that are blocking healing from occurring?

 Firstly, our body judges a situation and decides whether or not it is stressful.
 This decision is made based on sensory input and processing, and on stored memories.
 Our brain’s ability to perceive and interpret is key to mounting a proper response to stimuli.
 Exposure to any kind of stressor or toxin sets off the same sympathetic fight/flight response of the autonomic nervous system.

 The sympathetic fight/flight response causes the body to increase its heart rate, blood pressure and breathing rate.
 Muscle tension increases, blood vessels constrict and prioritize blood away from the skin and digestive system to the muscles and brain.
 Digestion slows, the immune system is on high alert and blood platelets become "sticky" to help blood coagulation.
 The liver releases sugar into the blood for energy.
 In the meantime, the mind scans for danger, even heightening threats that may not be serious; emotions become magnified - irritability turns to anger, concern turns to anxiety, fatigue turns to depressed mood.